ibm-cloud-docs/devsecops/devsecops-release-notes.md

 Use the release notes to learn about the latest changes to {{site.data.keyword.cloud_notm}} DevSecOps.
 {: #shortdesc}

+## 18 April 2024
+{: #devsecops-Apr2024}
+{: release-note}

+### Updates for DevSecOps version - open-v9.27.0 and open-v10.8.0
+{: #devsecops-open-v10.8.0-open-v9.27.0}

+Sysdig secure tool uses new vulnerability engine
+:   Sysdig secure tool integration now uses new vulnerability engine in DevSecOps.

+Evidence for peer review in CC pipeline
+:   CC pipeline will now collect evidence for peer review validation.

+Support for `eu-es` region
+:   DevSecOps toolchains support `eu-es` region.

+### Updates for DevSecOps version - open-v9.26.0 and open-v10.7.0
+{: #devsecops-open-v10.7.0-open-v9.26.0}

+Incorrect behavior with CD finish task
+:   Earlier, CD finish task had different behavior.
+This issue is fixed now.

+### Updates for DevSecOps version - open-v9.25.1 and open-v10.6.2
+{: #devsecops-open-v10.6.2-open-v9.25.1}

+Environment property `IAM_ACCESS_TOKEN` has been removed :   Environment property `IAM_ACCESS_TOKEN` has been depreceated in this release.

+Failed evidence will be collected if verification certificate is not available :   During the artifact verification stage, if the verification certificate is not available- DevsecOps collects failed evidence.

+### Updates for DevSecOps version - open-v10.6.1
+{: #devsecops-open-v10.6.1}

+Support for inline rollback in dev mode cd pipelines
+:   Development mode of cd pipelines is updated to support inline rollback.

+### Updates for DevSecOps version - open-v9.25.0 and open-v10.6.0
+{: #devsecops-open-v10.6.0-open-v9.25.0}

+Support for inline rollback, if there is deployment failure :   Continuous Deployment now supports inline rollback when a deployment fails.
+For more information, see [Inline Rollback](/docs/devsecops?topic=devsecops-cd-devsecops-cd-pipeline#cd-devsecops-inline-rollback).

+Deprecated environment property `IAM_ACCESS_TOKEN`
+:   The environment property `IAM_ACCESS_TOKEN` is deprecated.
+If this token is needed by users, it can be retrieved by using `get_env iam-access-token`.

+Ability to run `detect-secrets` tool in docker mode and in non-docker mode :   `detect-secrets` tool can be run in non-docker mode by defining `detect-secrets-docker` to `0`.
+By default `detect-secrets` runs in docker mode.

 ## 21 March 2024
 {: #devsecops-Mar2024}
 {: release-note}